RZMTL/rzssmtl/Apocalypse Girls Ch 4.md

 "There you go!"

 The voices of the twins overlapped as they shouted to Elsa, who dodged the Orthros' bite in mid-air.
-In an instant, cutting into the edge of Elsa's field of vision, was the spinning blade of death—Saria and Hildea's strike, rotating harmoniously from their signature weapon the Moonring Blade.
+In an instant, cutting into the edge of Elsa's field of vision, was the spinning blade of death—Saria and Hildea's strike, rotating harmoniously from their signature weapon the Crescent Moon Blade.

 "――Huh!"

 Quickly, Elsa used one of the corpses scattered on the square.
-She kicked up the corpse ravaged by the hunting hounds, using it as a shield against the strike of the Moonring Blade.
+She kicked up the corpse ravaged by the hunting hounds, using it as a shield against the strike of the Crescent Moon Blade.
 Of course, the attack was not weak enough to be stopped by a corpse.
 The corpse split in two instantly.

-However, seizing upon the momentary delay, Elsa threw herself into the gap of death between Orthros' fangs and the Moonring Blade, gliding along the snowy streets to secure her survival.
+However, seizing upon the momentary delay, Elsa threw herself into the gap of death between Orthros' fangs and the Crescent Moon Blade, gliding along the snowy streets to secure her survival.

 "Finally coming down, huh?
 Is this the real deal?"